Multi-Generational Travel Viewed as a Worthwhile Investment

 The North Shore - Every winter, the world’s best surfers challenge themselves on epic waves at Banzai Pipeline, Waimea Bay, and Sunset Beach.
 Charming Hale‘iwa is a laid back town with restaurants, boutiques, galleries, and surf shops.
 Scenic and sacred Waimea Valley welcomes visitors to tour the grounds, swim and splash in the pool and waterfall, hike the forests, and enjoy a weekly Thursday farmers market.
 Golfers tee off at Turtle Bay Resort’s two championship courses and thrill seekers head skyward on glider rides at Dillingham Field.
 Locals lunch at the shrimp trucks lining the highway near Kahuku and cool off with shave ices in Hale‘iwa.
 The rich culture and history of the Pacific region comes to life in recreated island villages and at enthralling shows at Polynesian Cultural Center.
 The new zipline tour, CLIMB Works Keana Farms, showcases the beauty, agriculture, history, and culture of Hawai‘i on seven side-by-side ziplines that soar over the breathtaking North Shore landscape.

 Multi-Generational Family Planning Tips

 - Timing: Develop itineraries that showcase special events or festivals on O‘ahu.

 - Individual Focus: Define the personalities of individual family members to ensure that everyone’s special interests are addressed in the itinerary.

 - Group Dynamic: Identity the common interests and passion points in order to develop shared activities and attractions.

 - Build Excitement: Leverage today’s multi media technology to showcase a potential itinerary.
-For example, create a PowerPoint presentation for computer users or a Keynote presentation for iPad users.
+For example, create a PowerPoint presentation for computer and laptop users or a Keynote presentation for iPad users.